Qadeerraza786/Pulse-AI---Professional-Symptom-Analysis-Assistant/README.md

-# Pulse-AI - Professional Symptom Analysis Assistant
+# Pulse-AI - Professional Diseases Analysis Assistant

 A production-ready medical chatbot application that allows users to input their medical data, receive AI-powered diagnoses and recommendations, and store all interactions in a MongoDB database.